mazgit82/CleaningData/Codebook.md

 * Only the mean and std measurements are kept.
 It has been decided that although the word mean appears in some variables, they are not the ones meant by the assignment.
 Those are the meanFreq variables and the angle variables.
 They have been removed by means of regular expressions
 * In order to make variable names human readable, the following replacements have been carried out: "Acc" => "Accelerometer", "Gyro" => "Gyroscope", "Mag" => "Magnitude"
 * The first tidy data set is constructed by combining the subject, input variables (x), and activity variable (y) with cbind.
 The result is stored in the "firsTidySet.txt" file
-* A second tidy data set is created by averaging all variables for every subject and activity. ddply (from the plyr package) has been used with this purpose.
-The result is stored in the "secondTidySet.txt" file
+* The target tidy data set (the one described in this codebook) is created by averaging each variable for every subject and activity. ddply (from the plyr package) has been used with this purpose.

 # Description of Variables